johnpancoast/card-games/README.md

 ==========
 A collection of card games starting with a mini/basic version of texas hold 'em.

-*This is just for academic purposes...*
+_This was just for an interview IIRC but I went further with it.
+It's incomplete._

 Install
 -------